timdetering/BaconBytes.StarTrek/README.md

 -=--=--=--=--=--=--=--=-
 ```

-Now, let’s head south.
+Now, let's head south.
 Navigation requires 2 parameters: direction and distance.
-It’s a polar coordinate system, but an unconventional one.
+It's a polar coordinate system, but an unconventional one.
 Direction is specified using this:

 ```
 4    3    2